 It is based on the principle of Fear of Missing Out (FOMO), which simply speaking means telling your users that the offer you are presenting is limited and they may not have the same opportunity in the future.

-Scarcity marketing techniques can be broadly classified into two categories: limited time (deadline based) and limited number.
+Now, scarcity marketing techniques can be broadly classified into two categories: Limited-Time (deadline based) and Limited-Number.

 You must have seen both types of scarcity marketing techniques in action before as well, as it is used by businesses of all size and in almost every industry:

 - Amazon offers daily deals that are available for a limited time.

 - Travel sites display how many rooms are left for a hotel.